TranslationalBioinformaticsUnit/Transformers-for-Multiscale-Genomics/README.md

 All necessary data files and detailed instructions are provided within the notebook to ensure you can easily follow along and apply the concepts demonstrated in the tutorials.

 ## Tutorials
-For a practical application of Transformers, refer to these tutorials available as:
+For a practical application of Transformers, refer to these hands-on tutorials available via Google Colab:

 - **Transformers for MultiOmics – Predicting RNA Expression from DNA Sequences:**
   Demonstrates how to predict RNA expression levels from DNA sequences.